Got AllStar ?

 Add new Wifi Credentials

-Now that your node can communicate over the Internet (via the Ethernet cable) you can use the Node Details screen to Add your WiFi Credentials.
+Now that your node can communicate over the Internet (via the Ethernet cable) you can use the WiFi Management screen to Add your WiFi Credentials.
+Scroll to the bottom of the Node Details page and tap “Manage WiFi Networks”.

-Note: it is not advisable to run your ClearNode on both WiFi and Ethernet at the same time – it will lead to erratic behavior.
-Choose one or the other.
+One final task – remove the ethernet cable – you don’t want to run your ClearNode on both WiFi and Ethernet at the same time – choose one or the other.

 Third option – Sending WiFi Credentials via WiFiByLight

-There is a photosensor on the circuit board of your ClearNode device which can read coded light sent by your mobile device’s camera flashlight.
+There is a photosensor on the circuit board of your ClearNode device which can read coded light sent by your mobile device’s camera flashlight LED.

 Navigate back to the “Your Nodes” screen of the mobile application tap the WiFi icon in the top right corner.
 Enter the SSID and PSK (password) for home or office WiFi network – but don’t press the “Start” button yet.

 Plug the power cord into your ClearNode device and plug the power supply into an outlet.
-Wait patiently and keep an eye on the circuit board of your ClearNode device – there are a number of LEDs which will go through a cycle of flashing on and off – you’re looking for the Red LED to turn on solid and stay on.
+Wait patiently and keep an eye on the circuit board of your ClearNode device – there are a number of LEDs which will go through a cycle of flashing on and off – you’re looking for the Red LED on the top circuit board to turn on solid and stay on.

 When the Red LED is on solid on it’s telling you that the device cannot reach the internet and it’s waiting for you to proceed with WiFiByLight.
 It will wait for 2 minutes in this condition and then reboot the node and start over again.